Should I fight a New York DWI Charge?

-Our attorneys have a long history of fighting and winning New York DUI cases.
+Our attorneys have a long history of fighting and winning New York DWI cases.
 We have not only been able to get the charges reduced against our clients, but in some cases we have had the charges dropped entirely.

 Arguing constitutional violations and challenging Blood Alcohol levels are two examples of the many strategies employed by our attorneys.
 We are careful to review police reports systematically to ensure that there are no lapses in procedure.
 We request full disclosure of the device used to conduct the test, the personnel maintaining the device, and the lab certification.

 Different errors can be discovered during the examination of the case that may help the attorney build a strong defense such as: